100 Notable alumni of

 -

-Margareta, Custodian of the Crown of Romania is the eldest daughter of King Michael I and Queen Anne of Romania.
+Margareta of Romania, self-styled as Custodian of the Romanian Crown, is the eldest daughter of King Michael I and Queen Anne of Romania.
 She assumed her father's duties in March 2016, upon his retirement, and has claimed the headship of the House of Romania since his death on 5 December 2017.
 She also heads the Margareta of Romania Royal Foundation.

 -